fahr-khadija/pandas-challenge/README.md

 # Results

 ### The result is in the file attached  "PyCitySchools_starter-good"
-### The report of data analysis is in the file attached  "Report"
+### The report of data analysis is in the file attached  "Report_finale"
 ### The picture result of the code is in the folder  attached  "Image"

 # District Summary